Updated: Jul 12

 - Kristen Jensen and Gail Poyner

 This book provides a natural and comfortable way to talk to your kids about pornography.
 Good Pictures, Bad Pictures is a read-aloud story about a mom and dad who explain what pornography is, why it's dangerous, and how to reject it.
 Featuring easy-to-understand science and simple analogies, this internationally-acclaimed book engages young kids to porn-proof their own brains.
+Don't miss this book!
+One of my go-to books and always on my top 10 best sexual abuse prevention books for kids.

 - Tess Rowley